on-prem/jidoteki-admin-api/docs/API.md

   9. Update the network and application settings
   10. View the network and application settings
   11. Retrieve compressed log files
+  12. Retrieve the version of the virtual appliance

 ### 1. Authentication